3/20/23

 This is the first Humane concept I worked on, inspired by a recent trip to San Francisco where I checked in to an Airbnb.
 I've been fascinated by Humane for years, and I've always imagined what the device might be capable of.
 Something finally clicked for me on this trip, and I got the idea to start creating concepts for fun.

 If you haven't heard of Humane, here's a quick overview: they're a super-secretive company made up of many ex-Apple employees who are working on a device designed to replace modern smartphones.
 Frustrated with the distracting state of current technology, which they helped invent, founders Bethany Bongiorno and Imran Chaudhri have been working on a new type of device built on a foundation of AI.
-Digging a little deeper into some patents they've filed, a teaser video they shared last year, as well as this walkthrough by Sam Sheffer (who was hired by the company shortly after posting this video) you can start to get a glimpse of what this new type of device will look like.
+Digging a little deeper into some patents they've filed, as well as a teaser video they shared last year, you can start to get a glimpse of what this new type of device will look like.
 If everything turns out to be true, it will be a compact projector and camera system that you wear on your torso.
 It can display an interface on your hand or other surfaces in front of you, and it would also capture photos and videos without you needing to pull out a phone.
 Since it's built on a foundation of AI, I imagine it will be super smart at anticipating your needs based on a variety of factors.
 All of this adds up to a device that's less distracting than a phone and allows you to stay more present in life while still feeling empowered by technology.

 The testimonials coming from the people working on this team, as well as their level of experience and what they've built in the past, make it hard to imagine that this device won't have an impact on the way we use technology.